 Timeliness - Microtraining course can be delivered on-demand.
 For example, a Company could push out a microtraining class on winter weather driving ahead of a pending snowstorm, on a new chemical before it is introduced into the workplace, or on a specific piece of equipment after an accident.

 The below steps can be followed to develop and implement an effective microtraining program.

-2. Choose a Delivery Mechanism - A software solution, such as the Ecesis® Training Software and Mobile Training App, are a great ways to reach employees and deliver engaging, high-impact microtraining.
+2. Choose a Delivery Mechanism - A software solution, such as the Ecesis Training Software and Mobile Training App, is a great way to reach employees and deliver engaging, high-impact microtraining.
 Non-software mechanisms, such as instructor-lead daily tailgate meetings or phone trees, are also effective but are more time consuming and do not provide the benefits discussed above.

-3. Develop a Course Outline - Once you have determined the content you want to focus on, break it down into 2-5 minute courses and arrange/schedule them in a manner that builds upon and supports prior training courses.
+3. Develop a Course Outline - Once you have determined the content you want to focus on, break it down into 2-5 minute courses and arrange and schedule them in a manner that builds upon and supports prior training courses.

 5. Deploy Your Training - Rollout your training solution and initial microtraining courses to employees.
 It is important to ensure the content is readily accessible by all employees.

 6. Engage and Reward Your Employees - Encourage your employees to participate by offering incentives and rewards if all required microtraining is completed during a given time period.